open2b/scriggo-site/site/how-to-use.md

 such as a syntax error, a type checking error, a cycle error and a limit exceeded error.
 You may show this error to the template author, so that she can fix it.

-Other errors are unexpected errors returned by a file system method, the convert function and other internal errors.
+Other errors are unexpected errors returned by a file system method, the converter and other internal errors.

 #### Run errors